rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 ## Saving and Re-loading R Objects

 Often it's better to save your R environment or particular R objects so that you don't need to re-run analyses.
 I tend to just save objects and then re-load them later.
-There are a few ways to do this, but what I find easiest is to use the _save_ and _attach_ functions.
+There are a few ways to do this, but what I find easiest is to use the _saveRDS_ and _readRDS_ functions.
+However, these functions restrict you to saving/reading one object at time.
+If you want to save many or all of the objects in your environment then you can just use the _save_ and _load_ functions.
+The issue with these functions is that it can be easy to overwrite existing objects in your global environment, which is why I recommend the simpler functions that give you more control.

 For instance, these commands will save each RF model objects to a .rda file:

     saveRDS( file = "RF_state_model.rda" , RF_state_classify )
     saveRDS( file = "RF_IS_model.rda" , RF_IS_regress )